Geography, History and Culture

 Activity 4: Mapping

-Using the Sacramento Watershed online physical map, Winnemem Wintu Territory Map, and video clip as references, have students map their California Watershed maps:
+Using the Sacramento Watershed online physical map and Winnemem Wintu Territory map, have students sketch on their California Watershed maps:

 - Map the location of the San Francisco Bay

 - Map the locations of the Sacramento, McCloud, and Pit Rivers

 - Map the location of Buliyum Puyuuk (Mt.
 Shasta)